eagomez2/moduleprofiler/docs/modules/gru.md

 $$

 ### Bidirectional
 For the case of `bidirectional=True` the same considerations explained [at the beginning of this section](#complexity) should be taken into account.
 Additionally, each cell will approximately duplicate its calculations because one subset of the output is calculated using the forward direction of the input sequence $x$, and the remaining one uses the reverse input sequence $x$.
 Please note that each direction of the input sequence will have its own set of weights, even though <a href="https://github.com/pytorch/pytorch/issues/59332" target="blank">this is not documented at the moment of writing this documentation</a>.
 Finally, both outputs will be concatenated to produce a tensor of size $\left(L, N, D\times H_{out}\right)$ with $D=2$ in this case.
-When `num_layers > 1`, this is also the shape of the input size for layers after the first one.
+When `num_layers > 1`, this is also the size of the input size for layers after the first one.

 The complexity of the first layer when `bidirectional=True` and `bias=True` is